MSc in Accounting & Financial Management

 Many holders of this MSc have progressed to senior positions in the accounting profession and industry.
 Others are now faculty members in UK universities and throughout the world.

-Finally, the MSc Accounting and Financial Management is accredited by the Association of Chartered Certified Accountants (ACCA).
+Finally, the Accounting and Financial Management MSc is accredited by the Association of Chartered Certified Accountants (ACCA).
+Some of the MSc modules provide exemptions from ACCA examinations at Fundamentals level.

-Find out more about the structure and content of the MSc Accounting and Financial Management.
+Find out more about the structure and content of the Accounting and Financial Management MSc.